Generating 2,000+ Amazon Appeals at an 87% Success Rate

 Retrieval-Augmented Generation sits at the core of what makes the output legally credible rather than generically plausible.
 Gemini doesn't just assist the prompt, it anchors every generated appeal in the language and structure of real decisions that have already worked.

 The version-controlled prompt system ensures that improvements compound over time.
 Every prompt iteration is stored, compared against historical approval rate data, and only promoted to production when it demonstrably outperforms its predecessor.
-This turns the platform into a system that gets measurably better with every case it processes.
+The platform gets sharper with every case that runs through it.